Berserker268/Employee-Attrition-Prediction/README.md

 ---

-## 🙋 Author Mahdi Rahman
+## 🙋 Author

-Made with ❤️ as part of a personal ML portfolio project.
+Made by Berserker268 as part of a personal ML portfolio project.

 Feel free to fork, star ⭐, and contribute!